jeffreytse/jekyll-jeffreytse-blog/_posts/2020-01-01-english-phrase-patterns.md

 - No matter when you come，you are welcomed.
 - No one is able to do sth.
 - Not all sharks are alike.
+- Not crazy about something
+- On the bright side; On the flip side
+- Over the moon
 - Sb. might as well do sth.
 - Screw sth. up
 - That was rubbish
 - That's what sb. do sth.
 - That's why in part they were able to do sth.
-- The more one has，the more one wants.
+- The more one has, the more one wants.
+- The way I see it, it doesn’t make sense because…
 - These are all things that can do sth.
 - This is exactly how it does sth.
 - Too bad you can't do sth.
+- Turn (someone or something) upside down
 - What’s wrong with＋sb./sth.?
 - What do you like about sth.?
 - What does that come to?
 - What've you been up to?
 - With one’s help...
+- Wrestle with
-- sth. and stuff
+- Sth. and stuff
+- Stumbling block
 - ...